Kid Kart participants go straight to the track for their lesson and driving.

 No. We have found that the 4-stroke engine is the perfect engine for learning to drive on our track.
 It is more kart than most rookie drivers can handle.
 We do not want to mix different engines/speeds during the Try A Kart program.

 If you already have a kart and all the gear, you can join our club drivers on one of the Tuesday or Thursday Test & Tune evenings.
-The cost to do this will be $40 for the evening, no membership required.
+Purchase a day pass (see Registration menu on the website) to join in.

 Children can join the Kid Kart program at age 5, but cannot actually race until the year that they turn 8.
 At that time, they’ll compete in the Cadet class.